AndrejaCH/School_District_Analysis/README.md

 Data Frame from analysis The School Summary for Thomas High School before and after replacement grades with NaNs.
 </p>

    - Other schools' results remained unchanged.
-In the link we can see full report from all schools.
-[The School Summary Before NaNs](Results/TheSchoolSummaryBeforeNaNs.pdf) and [The School Summary After NaNs](Results/TheSchoolSummaryAfterNaNs.pdf).
+In the link we can see full report from all schools -  [The School Summary Before NaNs](Results/TheSchoolSummaryBeforeNaNs.pdf) and [The School Summary After NaNs](Results/TheSchoolSummaryAfterNaNs.pdf).

 **4. The top 5 and bottom 5 performing schools, based on the overall passing rate.**
-  - The overall rating for Thomas High School changed from 91% to 65% so the school rank dropped from 2nd place to 8th place after changing scores with NaNs.
+  - The overall rating for Thomas High School changed from 91% to 65%.
+  - The school rank dropped from 2nd place to 8th place after changing scores with NaNs.

 **5. School performance based on the budget per student.**
   - From the Data Frame above (The School Summary) we can see that Thomas High school falls into a category *spending range per students $630-$644*.